eshlykov/compilers-course/README.md

 ## Acknowledgements

-Thanks to our lector Victor Zhuravlev.
+Thanks to our lecturer Victor Zhuravlev.